LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/The Paths/Mastigos.md

 Mastigos [[Free Council|Libertines]] believe that everyone should be allowed to transform his or her own soul without Hierarchs and other titled fools twisting it to suit their ambitions. [[Sleepers]] follow gurus and priests in search of happy, calm minds.
 Mastigos play the part with an advantage: They can truly peer into your psyche.
 They provide the help [[Sleepers|Sleeper]] mystics falsely promise, though they can inflict abuse unimagined by the worst cult leaders, too.

 [[Guardians of the Veil]]:  \
-Mastigos understand how difficult it is to Awaken without submitting to the soul’s weaknesses.
+Mastigos understand how difficult it is to [[Awakening|Awaken]] without submitting to the soul’s weaknesses.
 Give up yourself, become pure, and guard the Awakened against anyone unable to make the same commitment.
 Mastigos [[Guardians of the Veil|Guardians]] excel at interrogation, surveillance, and assuming false identities.

 [[Mysterium]]:  \
 Magic not only lives, but possesses a soul made of [[Awakened]] wants and frailties.
 An Imago is what magic thinks.
 Spells driven by blind impulses, hatred, and obsessive love corrupt the Supernal mind of sorcery.
-Therefore, a Mastigos serves the Order by acting as a moral gatekeeper, and examines Mysteries for ethical implications.
+Therefore, a Mastigos serves the Order by acting as a moral gatekeeper, and examines [[Mystery|Mysteries]] for ethical implications.
 Although this task normally drives such [[Mysterium|Mystagogues]] to talk to people instead of examining strange sites and artifacts, [[Space]] allows Mastigos to enter inaccessible places and examine their sympathetic connections, leaving a role for occult archaeologists.

 [[Silver Ladder]]:  \
 Rule yourself to rule others.
 That describes more than a best practice — it’s the right to govern, for the allegorical Cave represents more than intellectual ignorance.
 It’s the darkness cast by desire, cloaking unpleasant truths.
 Leaders need to drag the flock out by ministering to their fears, encouraging their ambitions, and suffocating their destructive urges.